laduplessis/TypeLinkedLocalClock/README.md

 # TypeLinkedLocalClock

-Beast 2 package which provides a mechanism for linking the rates of a local clock to the types in a [MultiTypeTree](http://tgvaughan.github.io/MultiTypeTree) [1] tree structure.
+Beast2 package which provides a mechanism for linking the rates of a local clock to the types in a [MultiTypeTree](http://tgvaughan.github.io/MultiTypeTree) [1] tree structure.

+## Installation

+This is for using the package in Beast2

+To run the package from the source code you will need to clone this repository, [MultiTypeTree](http://tgvaughan.github.io/MultiTypeTree) and [Beast2]().
+See the Beast2 website for further details.

+## Examples

 ## License